 Cudgen Nature Reserve

-Cudgen Lake, near the coastal villages of Cabarita Beach and Bogangar on the Tweed Coast, is perfect for birdwatching, sailing, canoeing, kayaking, swimming and picnicking.
+Cudgen Lake, near the coastal villages of Cabarita Beach and Bogangar on the Tweed Coast, is perfect for kayaking, swimming, picnicking and birdwatching.

 - What to